suprasybd/theme-essential/README.md

 - **Components**: All UI components are in `src/components` - extend or modify as needed
 - **Layout**: Adjust page layouts in `src/layouts`
 - **Features**: Add new features by creating new components and routes

+### Deployment

+You can deploy your theme frontend to any hosting provider or static site hosting service.
+We recommend using Cloudflare Pages for free hosting with these benefits:

+- Zero configuration deployment
+- Automatic builds and deployments
+- Free SSL certificates
+- Global CDN distribution
+- Unlimited bandwidth

 ### Development